openarchmodel/spec/README.md

-# oam-spec
+# OpenArchitecureModel specification
-Open Architecure Model specification
+This repository holds the sources for the OpenAchitectureModel specification

+@Copyright 2024, Sheikh Mohammad Sajid